 Community participation was key to ensuring the successful ongoing management of the water points.
 All six communities were invited to participate in the project planning and acquisition of local materials during implementation.
 The project funding also supported hygiene awareness and community-based training activities for local water point committees.

-Thank you to Sam Busbridge and Steph Xavier of the Busbridge Generosity Fund for their support for this project and to SMEC staff members for their on the ground support.
+Thank you to Sam Busbridge and Steph Xavier of the Busbridge Family for their support for this project and to SMEC staff members for their on the ground support.

 United Purpose & Action on Poverty